How to prepare for getting a pet

 Decided owning a pet is not for you?

 If you’ve read this article and it has made you rethink getting a pet, then there are still many ways that you can interact with animals.
-Pets as Therapy is a national charity founded in 1983 and enhances lives in the community by providing companionship and friendship, as well as helping to tackle loneliness.
-Find out more about the work they do here.
+Pets as Therapy is a national charity founded in 1983 and enhances lives in the community by providing companionship and friendship, as well as helping to tackle loneliness:

 This news article is from Handicare UK.
 Articles that appear on this website are for information purposes only.